 Certain of the Underwriters have provided certain financial advisory and investment banking services to the Company in the past.
-Lehman Brothers Inc. was the lead underwriter for the Initial Public Offering by the Company of its Common Stock in November 1996 for which it received customary commissions.
+Lehman Brothers Inc. and Donaldson, Lufkin & Jenrette Securities Corporation were the lead managing underwriter and the co-managing underwriter, respectively, for the Initial Public Offering by the Company of its Common Stock in November 1996 for which they received customary commissions.